 Being a registered Member of the British Association of Counselling and Psychotherapy (MBACP), I adhere to their code of ethical practice and undertake regular Supervision to ensure I am working in the best way possible with you, hold Professional Indemnity Insurance, am registered with the ICO and comply with General Data Protection Regulations, (GDPR Policy)

 I am passionate about therapy being accessible to all.
 I have worked with a local charitable organisation, Path Counselling in Trafford and MIND, a national charitable organisation and at two prisons within the Greater Manchester/Cheshire area.
-I offer counselling on behalf of EAPs to those receiving support from their workplace, Mental Health Assessments for HMPPS and private therapy sessions at my practice in Sale for individuals and couples.
+I offer counselling on behalf of EAPs to those receiving support from their workplace, Mental Health Assessments for HMPPS and private therapy sessions at my practice in Sale, or via telephone or video conferencing, for individuals and couples.